Soft Navigations and Interaction Contentful Paint

 Consider a typical Single Page Application pattern: a user clicks a product link, which triggers a click event handler.
 This handler initiates a network fetch() for product details.
 When the response arrives, a callback is executed that dynamically injects the new content into the DOM and uses the History or Navigation API to update the URL.
 While this appears to the user as a navigation, existing metrics like Largest Contentful Paint (LCP) ([LARGEST-CONTENTFUL-PAINT]) only measure the initial page load, and Interaction to Next Paint (INP) only measures the immediate visual feedback of the click itself, leaving the significant subsequent rendering and "soft" navigation uncaptured.

-This specification leverages the [EVENT-TIMING] API to define interactions and the [ASYNC-CONTEXT] proposal to track causality across asynchronous task boundaries.
+This specification leverages the [EVENT-TIMING] API to define interactions and the [ASYNC-CONTEXT] proposal to track causality across asynchronous task boundaries, mapping modified DOM nodes to interactions, enabling attribution of contentful paints to interactions that caused them.
 It defines how browsers can identify and report these effects, including "Soft Navigations," by integrating with [PAINT-TIMING] and [LARGEST-CONTENTFUL-PAINT] to attribute rendering changes to the performance timeline.

 2.1.
 Navigation ID